Stephanie Rogers, Director

 Friday: 7:00 a.m. - 4:30 p.m.

-Hours for the summer semester are posted by the Library door and on the Library's web site.
+Hours for the summer semester are posted by the Library door.

 A Technology Resource Center, located on the Library's second floor, provides students access to the Internet and various classroom software.
 A member of LOUIS, the Louisiana Library Network, the BPCC Library is connected to the online catalogs of all Louisiana state-supported institutions of higher learning and many other state and private institutions.
 The system also allows BPCC students access to many full-text articles from periodicals to which the library does not subscribe.